gyf304/cmarshal/README.md

 CMarshal brings Go style JSON marshaling / unmarshaling to C.

-You can generate cJSON based JSON serializers and deserialers by adding
+You can generate cJSON based JSON serializers and deserializers by adding
 ```c
 /* cmarshal:`true` */
 ```